 PoetAndrew Norris sent me a message via YouTube sharing his amazing film, based upon the exhumation of Elizabeth Siddal.
 I am thrilled to share it with you, Norris is indeed a talent and I encourage you to see his other films via his blog.

 The second episode of Desperate Romantics is on YouTube.
 Here we see a reenactment of Lizzie posing in what is perhaps the most famous image of her: Ophelia, painted by Sir John Everett Millais.
 I’ve included a video clip (hopefully, it is visible to those of you who receive these posts via a reader).
 Lizzie’s posing begins at about the 5:30 mark.
 Also, there is a good overview of this episode at The Beautiful Necessity.

-I have only seen snippets of Desperate Romantics, so I can’t really speak about the miniseries as a whole.
+I have only seen snippets of Desperate Romantics so far; I can’t really speak about the series as a whole.
 I am aware of the historical inaccuracies and I do question some of the changes made.
 But from what I’ve seen, Amy Manson portrays Lizzie as likable and spirited.
 I’ve enjoyed seeing Lizzie portrayed with personality and not as a demure waif who sits quietly n Rossetti’s shadow.